 Football, Basketball, Baseball

+The legendary Coach Glenn S. Rudacille Sr. (1959-1967) joined the newly formed Patrick Henry High School in 1959 and served as its first head coach for boys’ football, basketball, and baseball.
 He was the leader in starting the boys’ track program in 1962, and no matter what the sport, Coach Rudacille set a very high bar for work ethic and always led by example.

 Coach Rudacille built a foundation for Patrick Henry athletics that would inspire young student-athletes to work hard and give their best in whatever challenge they faced, on and off the field.
 Coach Rudacille maintained these high standards throughout his distinguished 55-year coaching career, serving as a devoted coach, teacher, mentor, and father figure to countless individuals.